Magnetic Door Lock

 A door access control system has many options for locking devices.
 Between electric strikes, mag locks, and drop bolts, you have no shortage of items to choose from.
 Each type has their advantages.
 Magnetic door locks commercial buildings use can be any locking device.
 Here, though, we’ll explore the magnetic door lock, and why you should consider it for your door access control system.

-How Does an Magnetic Door Lock Work?
+Magnetic Door Lock How Does it Work?

-The magnetic door locks buildings use are for keeping unauthorized people from entering through a door in a specific area or into the structure itself.
+The magnetic door lock solutions for buildings use are for keeping unauthorized people from entering through a door in a specific area or into the structure itself.
 Those who need to gain entry into these areas must show that they have permission to enter.
 They’ll use some form of Identification to alert the access door entry system, so it will send the signal to unlock the door.
 These locks install on fail-safe doors as well as fail-secure ones.
 However, they’re more often used in fail-safe doors.

 On the fail-safe door, the armature plate and magnetic door lock mechanism lock together when an electrical current passes through them.
 When the electrical current is interrupted, the lock will become disengaged until the power flows through the locking device again.
 A door access control system will send the signal to interrupt the current, so the door can be opened for a moment while a person passes through.
 When the door closes, door entry systems will allow the current to flow again, and the lock will engage.